Updated April 2019

 THE SUMMER CAMPS TRUST WILL OFFER A NATIONAL TRAINING COURSE FOR VOLUNTEERS TO WORK AS LEADERS IN SUMMER CAMPS IN 2019.

-The Summer Camps Trust will welcome 60 to 80 young adults across two training courses in 2019, at a first Training Week for leaders in residential summer camps.
+The Summer Camps Trust will welcome 60 to 80 young adults, in April 2019, to become leaders in residential summer camps.
 The participants will be students, young teachers, people on gap years, or anyone aged from 18 to 25 or so who is attracted by the idea of working with children from all backgrounds and giving them the experience of a great holiday together in a well-run residential summer camp during the summer holidays.